Famous Places of the Nainital District

 6. Bhotia Market

 The delights to look forward to are thupka and momos.
 Shawls, sweaters, mufflers, backpacks, and other souvenirs are available in plenty at the Bhotia market.
-The vendors charge a premium price for the item, so practise your haggling abilities before going to the store to get the best deal.
+The vendors charge a premium price for the item, so practice your haggling abilities before going to the store to get the best deal.

 Bhotia Market has a lot of interesting things to buy: